Yoga is a great way to encourage your baby into Optimal Foetal Position for birth, with its head down.

 Yoga also happens to be a superb way to reduce….

 Stress gets loads of press about how it affects our health, and much has been written about stress and breech babies.
 Science shows that a woman’s lower uterine area tightens under stress, making it more tricky for her baby to settle head down.
 Studies have shown that mothers who experience anxiety also experience more breech babies.
 So, find ways to help yourself stay calm and relaxed during pregnancy.
 Work against the pressures of the modern world and practice yoga and other stress-relieving exercises.
 Meditate.
 Walk.
 Slow down.
 Listen to music.
 These are great places to start, even before getting pregnant, and especially during pregnancy, to avoid baby breech positioning.
-See www.mama2shape.com/shop where you can purchase a collection of relaxations specifically for pregnancy.
+My Online Prenatal Yoga Studio contains downloadable relaxations, visualisations and breathing practise that will help you relax!

 During pregnancy, how we sit is very important.
 Whenever possible, stop sitting altogether, have a walk, have a stretch, practise some sneaky yoga moves or postures.
 This is super important for optimal baby positioning.
 Sitting slumped back in a sofa negatively effects your baby’s position within the womb, as it encourages the heavier part off the baby, its spine, towards the back of your body under the effects of gravity.
 This can lead to a ‘back to back’ position, notoriously painful in labour as it changes the way contractions are experienced.